Credit Cards Credit Card Rewards

 Bottom line

-If you’re planning on traveling abroad, it’s a good time to compare credit cards and consider the many benefits a card has to offer when it comes to all the purchases you’ll be making.
+If you’re planning on traveling abroad, it’s a good time to compare credit cards and consider the many benefits a card offers.

 While some of these cards charge annual fees, these can be offset by the lack of foreign transaction fees and by taking advantage of other card perks.
 Many of these credit cards can help you get to where you’re going using travel rewards and will reward you for your spending while you’re there.